Before installing LinOTP you should think about the following questions. This will make it easier for you to understand and plan your setup.

 2.1.
 Decide which distribution you want to use¶

-LinOTP server comes as a virtual appliance that is based on Debian Squeeze.
+LinOTP server comes as a virtual appliance that is based on Debian jessie.
 It will install the operating system and all necessary components and do the basic configuration.
 LinOTP is also available as a ready made hardware appliance.

 LinOTP server can also run on other Linux distributions but then the installation process requires some additional steps.
 Decide, if it is necessary for you to choose the installation on another distribution or if you will use the virtual appliance.

 2.2.
 Decide which token database you want to use¶